 The book of Leviticus was written for the people of Israel.
 It was a law book for them.
 It was also known as the Holiness Code.
 Leviticus was not only the book that recorded the law for the people of Israel.
 There were also Deuteronomy and Exodus that contained part of the law that the Children of Israel were to follow.

-The second is found at Leviticus 20:13: “‘If a man lies with a man as one lies with a woman, both of them have done what is detestable.
+The second is found at Leviticus 20:13 (NIV): If a man lies with a man as one lies with a woman, both of them have done what is detestable.
 They must be put to death; their blood will be on their own heads.
-The Holy Bible, New International Version

-The Galatians believers were Gentiles.
-The first Century Judaizers came along and said, ‘you are not Christian if you don’t follow Jewish rituals and laws of Moses.
-Recorded at: Galatians 3:1-3: “You foolish Galatians!
+The Galatian believers were Gentiles.
+The first Century Judaizers came along and said, “You are not Christian if you don’t follow Jewish rituals and laws of Moses.
+Recorded at Galatians 3:1-3: You foolish Galatians!
 Who has bewitched you?
 Before your very eyes Jesus Christ was clearly portrayed as crucified.
 I would like to learn just one thing from you: Did you receive the Spirit by observing the law, or by believing what you heard?
 Are you so foolish?
-After beginning with the Spirit, are you now trying to attain your goal by human effort?”
+After beginning with the Spirit, are you now trying to attain your goal by human effort?

-What Paul is saying how did you receive the Holy Spirit?
+What Paul is saying is, how did you receive the Holy Spirit?
 Was it by following the law?
 Was it by good deeds?
 By receiving the Holy Spirit and having faith, where they going to be perfect by going back to ancient traditions, laws, and rituals?
 Jesus Christ came therefore we are no longer under or forced to follow the Law of Moses.
 The book of James teaches us more.